 Step 3: Strengthening For Resilience

 Step 3 is arguably the most important, and it does not necessarily need to be done last in order.
 I strength-trained specifically for my lower back for years and although it helped - it did not solve my pain until I tackled steps 1 and 2.
-After steps 1 and 2 were hashed out my strength gains came much easier, and the exercises I share below finally rounded out my lower back to become darn near bulletproof.
+After steps 1 and 2 were done correctly my strength gains came much easier, and the exercises I share below finally rounded out my lower back to become darn near bulletproof.

 The reason I bring this up and the reason strengthening is so important - during the 4 years I had back pain, the muscles in and around my back seriously weakened and atrophied.
-Training my lower back hurt, so I didn't train my lower back, so my lower back got weak, so my lower back was more fragile, so my lower back hurt more - you get the point - in a downward spiral.
+Training my lower back hurt, so I didn't train my lower back, so my lower back got weak, so my lower back was more fragile, so my lower back hurt more - in a downward spiral.
 By the end of the 4 years, my core and lower back was a shell of itself, and I needed to build up strength badly.
 Figuring this out took a lot of time and trial and error, and this routine got me most of the way there:

-The video above shows the 3 most universal, least-risky, effective strengthening exercises for the lower back known as the McGill Big 3.
+The video above shows the 3 most universal, least risky, most effective strengthening exercises for the lower back known as the McGill Big 3.
 The McGill Big 3 consist of the 1) McGill Curl Up, 2) Side Plank Ups, and 3) Bird Dog Holds.
 Each exercise has very specific set of queues, so follow along in the video above or research McGill's material on your own to make sure you get the most out of the movements.
 Doing the McGill Big 3 exercises 3-4 times per week can have you out of "my lower back is killing me" in no time.

-Step 4: Habits
+Step 4: Habit Correction

 Step 4 should be titled: "How I Stopped Doing The Stupid Things That Made My Pain Worse".
 The point of building back-friendly habits is this:

-1. The less back pain you have, the less back pain you have
+- The less back pain you have, the less back pain you have

 The less you trigger back pain and the more wins you build, the less pain triggering events happen.